Prince22378/CTF_ehe/README.md

 # CTF_Ethical Hacking Essentials

 ## Project Overview
-* This repository contains the fina exercise solution for the Summer Ethical Hacking Essentials Online Course.
-The Project involves performing a series of penetration testing activities on a target virtua; machine, including reconnaissance, exploitation, and password cracking.
-The detailed steps and findings are documented in the attached report.
+* This repository contains the final exercise solution Report for the Summer Ethical Hacking Essentials Online Course.
+The Project involves performing penetration testing activities on a target virtual machine, including reconnaissance, exploitation, and password cracking.
+The detailed steps and findings are documented in `Final Report - Solution.pdf`.

 ## Problem Statement
 * The exercise required performing the following tasks: